swiss-transplant-cohort-study/3LC-user-manual/docs/source/signup.rst

 Please complete the “Sign Up form” and select again “Sign Up”.

-..note:: The system admistrator will evaluate the registration request and provide access accordingly.
+.. note:: The system admistrator will evaluate the registration request and provide access accordingly.